TonyPurple/joshicollector-flex44-anthonyvanoni/README.md

 ## 🚀 About Me
 I've been somewhere in the middle of creative and technical my whole life.
 Full-stack development has proven to be the outlet for both that I was always looking for.
-I am currently participating in a remote flex immersive through General Assembly, where I am gaining skills and experience in developing full-stack applications.
+I have recently graduated from a remote flex immersive through General Assembly, where I gained skills and experience in developing full-stack applications.
 Some of my favourite technologies include Node.js, Express.js, Django, and MongoDB.